 To find out more about the Department of Child and Adolescent Psychiatry, watch the short videos below:

-For information about the PhD opportunities available within the Division of Academic Psychiatry visit Postgraduate Research Programmes page.
-Please see the online prospectus.
+For information about the PhD opportunities available within the Division of Academic Psychiatry visit Postgraduate Research Programmes page or the online prospectus.
 For any PhD related enquiries for Child and Adolescent Psychiatry, please contact Professor Katya Rubia .
 We also offer a wide range of support, training and development opportunities to our postgraduate research students, these can be found on the Continuing professional development page.

 Current research projects in the department